Erudika/erudika.github.io/source/_posts/Status-update-containers-Java-11-and-more.md

 img: img14.jpg
 ---

-Over the past couple of months I've been busy maintaining Para and Scoold and a few patches have been released.
+Over the past couple of months we've been busy maintaining [Para](https://paraio.org) and [Scoold](https://scoold.com) and a few patches have been released.
 The changes are minor and are mostly related to dependency upgrades.
 A few minor bugs have been fixed as well.
 Scoold has received some much welcome pull requests with translations from our awesome contributors.
 It is now available in 12 different languages!

 <!-- more -->